Nested Sampling

 Comparison: Nested Sampling vs. MCMC

-Nested sampling and MCMC methods serve different primary purposes:
+Nested sampling and MCMC methods serve different primary purposes, summarized below.

 Key Differences: